ishan-aws/cdk-pipelines-demo/cdk-workshop-instructions-pipeline/content/40-restricting-api-access/30-one-time-deployment/_index.en.md

 cdk deploy
 ```

-You will not have to run this again.
+You will not have to run this again, as the pipeline has now started.